steveam1/Attention-Is-All-You-Need/README.md

 ## Pseudocode Description
 Input: Sequence of tokens (words) → X = [x1, x2, ..., xn]

-Encoder:
+**Encoder:**
 1. Convert tokens to embeddings
 2. Add positional encodings to preserve word order
 3. For each of the 6 encoder layers:
     a.
-Apply multi head self attention to X
+Apply multi-head self-attention to X
     b.
-Apply feed forward network to the result
+Apply feed-forward network
     c.
 Add residual connection and layer normalization
-4. Output encoded representation Z
+4. Output encoded representation **Z**

-Decoder:
+**Decoder:**
-5. Take previous outputs (shifted right) as input Y
+5. Take previous outputs (shifted right) as input **Y**
 6. Add positional encodings
 7. For each of the 6 decoder layers:
     a.
-Apply masked multi head self attention to Y (so the model cannot look ahead)
+Apply masked multi-head self-attention to Y
     b.
-Apply encoder decoder attention using Z (connects understanding from encoder to decoder)
+Apply encoder–decoder attention using Z
     c.
-Apply feed forward network
+Apply feed-forward network
     d.
 Add residual connection and layer normalization
-8. Apply linear layer and softmax to produce probabilities for next word
+8. Apply linear layer + softmax to produce next-word probabilities

-Output:
+**Output:**
 Translated or generated sequence

-##How It Differs from Previous Models
+## How It Differs from Previous Models

 Traditional RNNs processed one word at a time, passing information step by step through a hidden state.
 This made training slow and caused long sentences to lose context.
 CNNs improved parallel processing but still struggled with long distance dependencies.